NoaMills/Wildfires-Research-Noa/MTBS_NOAA_project/README.md

       Saves firedata1.csv which contains original mtbs firedata and closest fire stations for TMAX, TMIN, and PRCP variables Saves stationsUS.csv dataframe which contains location, ID, and start/stop years of variable observations for stations in US only

 Scripts 2a, 2b and 2c are to be run iteratively to identify stations with flagged or missing data, identify next nearest stations, and extract updated data.
-For each row in the dataframe, the iterations continue until either weather data is downloaded with minimal missing or flagged data, OR until the next nearest station is 250 km or more away from the fire, at which point the data is entirely irrelevant.
+For each row in the dataframe, the iterations continue until either weather data is downloaded with minimal missing or flagged data, OR until the next nearest station is 250 km or more away from the fire, at which point the data is deemed irrelevant.
 Due to the high computational cost of these operations, scripts 2a and 2c are run on the UCSC Hummingbird computing cluster.
 Since new weather data files cannot be downloaded directly on the cluster, script 2b downloads them locally, and the user must upload the files to the cluster.

 wildfires_code_2a
   To be run on remote computer.
 The first time this script is run, the data file firedata1.csv is loaded and then written as firedata2a_1.csv.